phyphox/phyphox-arduino/README.md

 In phyphox type the '+' and then the Bluetooth symbol.
 A device with name 'Arduino' will appear in the list.
 Click on it here you go.

+Take note: At the moment this won't work because I need to implement my own CRC32 function.
+The official CRC32 library produces a compiler error because it defines 'PinModes' and overwrites the existing 'PinModes' from mbed library.
+IF you still want to compile it you need to delete the '#include <Arduino.h>' in the CRC32 library then it will work.
+Nasty stuff.